SNK: Beginnings (1973–1981)

-SNK was founded in 1973 as Shin Nihon Kikaku and reorganized on July 22, 1978 as a stock company (kabushiki gaisha) under the name "Shin Nihon Kikaku Corporation".
+SNK was founded in 1973 as Shin Nihon Kikaku and reorganized on July 22, 1978, as a stock company (kabushiki gaisha) under the name "Shin Nihon Kikaku Corporation".
 When Eikichi Kawasaki noticed rapid growth in the coin-operated video game market, he expanded Shin Nihon Kikaku to include the development and marketing of stand-alone coin-op games.

 The company was nicknamed "Shin Nihon Kikaku" in katakana at first; however, since 1981, it has been changed to "SNK" by taking the initials from the Roman alphabet (Shin Nihon Kikaku).
 The English copyright notation was also "SNK CORPORATION".
 It established itself in Sunnyvale, California, to deliver its own brand of coin-operated games to arcades in North America.
 SNK chose John Rowe to head its American operation.

 The first two titles that SNK released were Ozma Wars (1979), a vertical space shooter, and Safari Rally (1980), a maze game.
 Game quality improved over time, with SNK outsourcing development of the games Sasuke vs. Commander (1980) and Vanguard (1981) to then-inexperienced Tose.
 SNK licensed various games to Centuri for distribution in North America, motivating it to start manufacturing and distributing games by itself when profits exceeded projections.
 In part due to the success of Vanguard, SNK began to gain fame and reputation.
 An American branch named SNK Electronics Corporation opened on October 20, 1981.

 First Incarnation of SNK Corporation (1986–1999)

 In April 1986, the company name was changed to SNK Corporation, adopting the initialism SNK as its trade name.
 This is because the Ministry of Justice at the time did not allow the registration of business names in alphabets.
 (Note: Game companies that followed the same path include ADK (formerly Alpha Denshi Corporation) and NMK (formerly Nihon Maicon Kaihatsu), while companies in different industries include TDK (formerly Tokyo Denki Kagaku) and these include RKB Mainichi Broadcasting (former company name: RKB Mainichi Broadcasting), and KDDI (formerly known as International Telegraph and Telephone, currently known as KDDI).)
 In November 1986, the American subsidiary SNK Corporation of America was born in Sunnyvale, California.
 In March 1988, SNK staff moved to a building in Suita, Osaka, Japan.

-At this point, the Japanese operations of SNK Corporation had shifted their focus solely toward developing and licensing video games for arcade use and later for early consoles.
+At this point, the Japanese operations of SNK Corporation had shifted its focus solely toward developing and licensing video games for arcade use and later for early consoles.
 Between 1979 and 1986, SNK produced 23 stand-alone arcade games.
 Highlights from this period include Mad Crasher (1984), Alpha Mission (1985), and Athena (1986), a game that gained a large following when it was ported to the Nintendo Entertainment System (NES) in 1987.
 SNK's most successful game from this time was Ikari Warriors, released in 1986.
 It was licensed and ported to the Atari 2600, Atari 7800, Commodore 64, Amiga, Amstrad CPC, Apple II, ZX Spectrum, and NES.
 After Ikari Warriors, SNK released two sequels: Victory Road (1986) and Ikari III: The Rescue (1989).